Departmental of Geosciences - Scholarship & Grant Opportunities

 FHSU Scholarships & Grants

-- Student Conference & Research Supply Grants - Grants up to $250 will be awarded to support travel to US conferences.
+- Undergraduate Student Conference & Research Supply Grants - Grants up to $250 will be awarded to support travel to US conferences.
 Grants up to $250 will also be awarded to cover research supply expense.
 Periodic deadlines, check website for current deadline.

 - STEM Teaching Incentive Scholarship - A new scholarship opportunity has been added to the FHSU Science and Mathematics Education Scholarship program.
 The STEM Teaching Incentive Scholarship ($1,000) is targeted to students entering their sophomore year who are intending to pursue a teaching degree with a STEM major.
 The same application can be used by students in the Junior and Senior year for a $2000 scholarship, or elementary teachers intending to teach middle school science or mathematics.
 The deadline is April 30th.